-s will be assessed:

-QUANTI TY 1 Estimates

-1.1 Third-Party

-Number of publications classified.
-512 - 761 each year

-1.2 Crown

-Number of publications classified.
-283 - 790 each year

-1.3 Registrations

-Number of classification decisions registered.
-795 - 1,551 each year •

-QUALIT' ρ Targets

-1.4 Classification decisions are consistent with the standards set dow n in the Practice Manual.
-95%

-1.5 Classification decisions

-a) Classification decisions are written in a style that is accessible to a range of readers.
-A sample of classification decisions are independently reviewed, and

-The analysis supports the classification decision so that the reader understands the reasoning of the decision.
-75% of decisions are assessed as 'good or very good' on a 4-point scale against each measure.

-TIMELIN ESS 2 Targets

-1.6 Standard s12 & s42

-Percentage of Standard s12and s42 submissions that are classified within 30 working days of receipt.
-90%

-1.7 Complex s12 & s42

-Percentage of Complex s12 and s42 submissions that are classified within 35 working days of receipt.
+QUANTI ۲Y 1 Estimates 1.1 Numbe r of Third-Party publications classified.
+504 - 756 each year 1.2 Numbe r of Crown publications classified.
+264 - 856 each year 1.3 Numbe r of classification decisions registered.
+768 - 1,612 each year QUALITY 12 Targets 1.4 cation decisions are consistent with the standards set In the Practice Manual.
+95% 1.5 Classifi cation decisions a) Classification decisions are written in a style that is accessible to a range of readers.
+Our most complex decisions are reviewed throughout the year to b) The analysis supports the classification decision so that the reader understands the reasoning for the decision. provide an assessment of Adequate/Inadequate, and commentary with recommendations for improvements.
+TIMELIN ESS 2 Targets 1.6 Standa rd s12 & s42 tage of Standard s12 and s42 submissions that are ed within 30 working days of receipt.
+90% 1.7 Comple ex s12 & s42 tage of Complex s12 and s42 submissions that are ad within 35 working days of receipt.
+70% 1.8 s13 tage of s13 submissions that are classified within 55 g days of receipt, where statutory obligations enable this.
 70%

-1.8 s13